DariusNetX/BagBrain-Dashboard/replit.md

-✓ Implemented hover transformations with scale, translate, and shadow enhancements ✓ Added pulsing glow animation and ring effects for premium visual appeal ✓ Enhanced button typography with dual-line text and improved spacing
+✓ Implemented hover transformations with scale, translate, and shadow enhancements ✓ Added pulsing glow animation and ring effects for premium visual appeal ✓ Enhanced button typography with dual-line text and improved spacing ✓ Added professional footer cleanup with copyright and disclaimer information ✓ Implemented © 2025 BagBrain.
+All Rights Reserved. with golden glow styling ✓ Added disclaimer "Not financial advice.
+Just vibes and bags." in italic styling ✓ Enhanced footer layout with proper spacing and visual hierarchy